ilbertt/voxxed-days-2025-talk/slides.md

 # Where do we suffer together?

-The main pain points of this POS app
+How hard is it to build a POS app

 <br>
 <br>